Zaw Myint Maung: Political career

-In the 1990 Burmese general election, Maung was elected as a Pyithu Hluttaw MP, winning a majority of 21,119 (66% of the votes), but was never allowed to assume his seat.
+In the 1990 Burmese general election, Maung was elected as a Pyithu Hluttaw MP, winning 21,119 votes (66% of the total cast), but was never allowed to assume his seat.

 On 22 November 1990, Maung was arrested under Article 122 of the Myanmar Penal Code and sentenced to 25 years for attending meetings on forming a provisional government.
 In March 1996, he was sentenced to a further seven years under the 1950 Emergency Provision Act for publishing a magazine celebrating the 75th anniversary of Rangoon University and another called New Blood Wave.
 In total, he served a 19-year sentence at a prison in Myitkyina.
 He was released on 21 February 2009.
 He was the vice-president of the National League for Democracy and acting president of the party.

 In the wake of the 2021 Myanmar coup d'état on 1 February, Zaw Myint Maung was detained by the Myanmar Armed Forces.
 Authorities charged him with corruption, incitement and violating COVID restrictions.
-Zaw Myint Maung, who had been diagnosed with leukemia in 2019, was incarcerated at Obo Prison in Mandalay.
+Zaw Myint Maung, who had been diagnosed with leukemia in 2019, was imprisoned at Obo Prison in Mandalay.